The Wild Hunt (Watain album): Artwork, packaging

 The artwork for The Wild Hunt was created by Zbigniew M. Bielak using oils and other materials.
 Bielak was also responsible for the artwork of the band's previous album, Lawless Darkness.
 According to the band, the piece "depicts one of the inmost shrines of Watain's temple.
 As on every classic still life, each object has a significant meaning, while each song of the album is also connected to an object."

 The album was released on a variety of formats.
 Besides the standard CD version in a jewelcase, a limited edition mediabook CD version was also released.
-This was housed in a black slipcase with exclusive gold cover artwork (depicted to the right) with the mediabook inside.
+This was housed in a black slipcase with exclusive gold cover artwork (depicted to the left) with the mediabook inside.
 This featured a 24-page booklet.
 A collector's edition limited to 2,000 copies was released exclusively through the band's Wolf Wear webstore.
-This featured the album on deluxe gatefold on two red 180 gram vinyl records; the limited edition mediabook CD version with 24-page booklet; an exclusive 7" record with the song 'XI' (an unreleased Dissection song written by Jon Nödtveidt, lyrics by Set Teitan, recorded by Watain during The Wild Hunt studio sessions); an exclusive 7" record with the bonus song 'When Stars No More Shine' in two versions (the original and a re-recorded 2013 version); a woven altar cloth; a poster; 5 postcards; a metal pin; and a signed and hand-numbered autograph card.
+This featured the album on deluxe gatefold on two red 180-gram vinyl records; the limited edition mediabook CD version with 24-page booklet; an exclusive 7" record with the song 'XI' (an unreleased Dissection song written by Jon Nödtveidt, lyrics by Set Teitan, recorded by Watain during The Wild Hunt studio sessions); an exclusive 7" record with the bonus song 'When Stars No More Shine' in two versions (the original and a re-recorded 2013 version); a woven altar cloth; a poster; 5 postcards; a metal pin; and a signed and hand-numbered autograph card.
 This was packaged in a red box with exclusive artwork pressed in gold.